 L’Oreal is available at drugstores like CVS, Walgreens, Rite Aid and online at:

 Unfortunately, L’Oreal is not cruelty-free nor are they vegan.
 Although they do not test on animals themselves, they do sell their products in mainland China where animal testing is required by law.
-Until they pull out of the Chinese market, they technically cannot be considered 100% cruelty-free.
+Until the regulations change (or they pull out of the Chinese market) they technically cannot be considered 100% cruelty-free.